Efrain Álvarez left off US Olympic soccer training roster - WTMJ

 The eight on the roster then who are not now included defenders Reggie Cannon (Portugal’s Boavista), Chris Gloster (the Netherlands’ PSV Eindhoven), Mark McKenzie (Belgium’s Genk) and Erik Palmer-Brown (Austria Vienna), and midfielder Brenden Aaronson (Red Bull Salzburg), who are with European clubs.

-PSV EInhoven midfielder Richie Ledezma tore an ACL in December and Dallas midfielder Paxton Pomykal is recovering from hip surgery in September to repair his labrum.
+PSV Eindhoven midfielder Richie Ledezma tore an ACL in December and Dallas midfielder Paxton Pomykal is recovering from hip surgery in September to repair his labrum.

+“We’ve gained players that have a tremendous amount of experience in MLS this past year,” Kreis said.
+“We’ve got I think arguably probably a more experienced group as far as how many of these players have played lots of matches in the last year to two years.
+But ultimately it looks a little different from a top-end perspective, perhaps.
+So, a deeper group.”

+Portland forward Jeremy Ebobisse was not picked after Kreis concluded during a January training camp that he was more of a central player, where he was behind on the depth chart, and not a winger.

 Teams are not required to release players for Olympic qualifying or for the Olympics.
 Among the top U.S. players not included were Christian Pulisic, Weston McKennie, Tyler Adams, Gio Reyna and Josh Sargent, Sergiño Dest, Chris Richards, Antonee Robinson, Owen Otasowie, Yunas Musah and Nicholas Gioacchini.